awsdocs/amazon-rds-user-guide/doc_source/DBActivityStreams.Enabling.md

      When you choose **Immediately**, the RDS instance restarts right away\.
 If you choose **During the next maintenance window**, the RDS instance doesn't restart right away\.
 In this case, the database activity stream doesn't start until the next maintenance window\.

-   When you're done entering settings, choose **Start database activity stream**\.
+1. Choose **Start database activity stream**\.

    The status for the Oracle database shows that the activity stream is starting\.
+**Note**
+If you get the error `You can't start a database activity stream in this configuration`, check [Supported DB instance classes for database activity streams](DBActivityStreams.Overview.md#DBActivityStreams.Overview.requirements.classes) to see whether your RDS instance is using a supported instance class\.

 ## AWS CLI<a name="DBActivityStreams.Enabling-collapsible-section-E2"></a>